peterjc/thapbi-pict/examples/fecal_sequel/README.rst

 Running the pipeline
 --------------------

-Next, you can run the ``run.py`` script which will call THAPBI PICT to turn the FASTA file into a database, and then run the pipeline.
+Next, you can run the ``run.sh`` script which will call THAPBI PICT to turn the FASTA file into a database, and then run the pipeline.

 Metadata